Social control: History

-The term social control has also been linked to the term delinquency, defined as deviancy, which is the violation of established mores, social norms, and laws.
-More serious acts of delinquency are defined as consensus crimes and conflict crimes that are determined by society and the law to inhibit unwanted or negative behavior as a form of social control.
+In the decades leading up to the end of the 1980s, an increased prevalence of the individual as a feature within society led to new psychotherapeutic modalities, suggesting the use of therapy as a means of social control.

-Informal
+Informal control

 Social values

 Social values are result of an individual internalizing certain norms and values.
 Social values present in individuals are products of informal social control, exercised implicitly by a society through particular customs, norms, and mores.
 Individuals internalize the values of their society, whether conscious or not of the indoctrination.
 Traditional society relies mostly on informal social control embedded in its customary culture to socialize its members.
 The internalization of these values and norms is known as a process called socialization.

+Sociologist Edward A. Ross argues that belief systems exert a greater control on human behavior than laws imposed by government, no matter what form the beliefs take.

 Sanctions

 Informal sanctions may include shame, ridicule, sarcasm, criticism, and disapproval, which can cause an individual to stray towards the social norms of the society.
 In extreme cases sanctions may include social discrimination and exclusion.
 Informal social control usually has more effect on individuals because the social values become internalized, thus becoming an aspect of the individual's personality.

-Informal sanctions check "deviant" behavior.
-An example of a negative sanction comes from a scene in the film Pink Floyd – The Wall, whereby the young protagonist is ridiculed and verbally abused by a high school teacher for writing poetry in a mathematics class.
-Another example from the movie About a Boy, when a young boy hesitates to jump from a high springboard and is ridiculed for his fear.
-Though he eventually jumps, his behavior is controlled by shame.